zama-ai/fhevm/docs/references/gateway_api.md

 #### Description

-This endpoint returns a JSON object containing all the signatures on the proven ciphertext from the TKMS servers.
-Furthermore the response contain some meta-information distinguishing if the response is for the co-processor setting or fhEVM native setting.
+This endpoint returns a JSON object containing all the signatures on the proven ciphertexts from the TKMS servers.
+Furthermore the response contains some meta-information distinguishing if the response is for the co-processor setting or fhEVM native setting.
 In case of the co-processor setting, then the ciphertext storage handles and a signature from the co-processor attesting correct storage is also included.

 The signatures from the TKMS should be considered as a multi-sig.
-This means that instead of needing all the signatures to validate the content, only a subset, specifically >1/3 of the total signatures (if n nodes are signing), is required to verify that the content is legitimate.
+This means that instead of needing all the signatures to validate the content, only a subset, specifically >1/3 of the total signatures, is required to verify that the content is legitimate.

 #### Query Parameters

-Multiple parameters must be supplied as a json file.
+Multiple parameters must be supplied as a JSON file:
 - `contract_address`: An EIP-55 encoded address (that is, including the `0x` prefix) of the contract where the proven ciphertext is to be submitted.
 - `caller_address`: An EIP-55 encoded address (that is, including the `0x` prefix) of the user who is providing the encrypted input.
 - `crs_id`: The 20 byte (lower-case) hex encoded handle/ID identifying the CRS used to construct the proof.
 - `key_id`: The 20 byte (lower-case) hex encoded handle/ID identifying the public key used to encrypt the ciphertext with.
 - "ct_proof": A hex encoding of the serialization of the proven ciphertext.
-More specifically the TFHE-RS object `ProvenCompactCiphertextList` serialized using `safe_serialize`.
+More specifically the TFHE-RS object `ProvenCompactCiphertextList` serialized using `safe_serialization`.

 ```json
 {